International opponents welcomed as historic fight night closes in

 The countdown for Whangārei’s first World Boxing Championship has started as international opponents were given a warm welcome in Northland.

-A fully booked McKay Stadium will host two world titles for the hyped-up Wahine Toa II fight night on Saturday night.
+A fully booked McKay Stadium will host two world titles for the much-hyped Wahine Toa II fight night on Saturday night.

 On Wednesday, the challengers were greeted with an energetic pōwhiri followed by some waiata and welcome by elders from Ngātiwai.